andreybeloboky/-Recursion-Task-1/README.md

 # [Reursion] Task 1

+## Short description
-## The user enters two numbers, you need to output to the console from A to B
+The user enters two numbers, you need to output to the console from A to B

 ## Getting started

-### Инструкция о том, как получить копию этого ПО и запустить его на локальном компьютере с целью разработки и тестирования. Подробную информацию о развертывании ПО в условиях эксплуатации см. в разделе «Развертывание».
+You can run your java program on a Linux machine by opening a terminal.

+Step 1; - Install.

+Step 2: open a terminal, point to the folder or package where your main program is present.

+Step 3: - compile it with javac Filename.java

+Step 4: - After the compilation class file is available, run it with java filename

+If you have multiple methods use the command to compile javac *. java

+To call the method, specify the specific path to the com.company.NameFile file